under0tech/autopilot_loonarr/README_DEV.md

-# Autopilot for ArduRover with Target Following (Guide for Developers)
+# Autopilot with target following for ArduRover (guide for developers)

 ## Architecture
 The Autopilot "LOONARR" uses a multi-threaded design built around a central command queue and a command router.
 The `Router thread` processes queued commands, while the `Telemetry thread` and `Follower thread` simply append commands to the queue.
-An optional `Odometry thread` is enabled in `non-GNSS environments` to support indoor navigation or operation under Electronic Warfare (EW) conditions.
+An optional `Odometry thread` is enabled in `non-GNSS environment` to support indoor navigation or operation under Electronic Warfare (EW) conditions.

 ![image](assets/rover_autopilot_architecture.png)